steevanb/versionsbundle/README.md

             tags:
                 - { name: bundle.update }

+Create the service who implements Update :

 	# MyBundle/Installer/Update.php
 	namespace MyBundle/Installer;

 	use kujaff\VersionsBundle\Installer\Update as BaseUpdate;
 	use kujaff\VersionsBundle\Versions\Version;
 	use kujaff\VersionsBundle\Versions\BundleVersion;

 	class Update implements BaseUpdate
 	{
 		public function getBundleName()
 		{
 			return 'MyBundle';
 		}

 		public function update(BundleVersion $bundleVersion)
 		{
 			// make stuff to update your bundle, like creating dirs, updating database schema, etc
 			// and then return the version when update is done
 			// to get the installed version, see $bundleVersion->getInstalledVersion() return new Version('1.0.1');
 		}
 	}

 Create an update script by extending UpdateMethods
 ==================================================